agilex/agilex.persistence.openrasta/README.txt

 == agilex.persistence.openrasta

-Injects an agilex.persistence.IRepository instance into your context
+Uses an OR pipeline to inject an agilex.persistence.IRepository instance into your context Also disposes of repository when closing pipeline (causing a commit)

-Ensure you have registered a class with the OpenRasta IoC container which implements agilex.persistence.IDatabaseConfigurationParams
+To configure call AgilexOpenRasta.Configure() and provide your database configuration as an agilex.persistence.IDatabaseConfiguration (concrete implementation available - agilex.persistence.DatabaseConfiguration)